Abstract bivariant Cuntz semigroups: Introduction

-Following the line of thought above, it is very natural to ask whether $\CatCu$ is also a \emph{closed} category.
+The goal is then to replace $KK_0(A,B)$ by a suitable bivariant version of the Cuntz semigroup (for example, along the lines of \cite{BosTorZac16arX:BivarThyCu}), and the $\Hom$-functor in the category of abelian groups by a suitable internal-hom functor in the category $\CatCu$.
+In this direction, the construction developed in \cite{BosTorZac16arX:BivarThyCu} as a possible substitute for $KK_0(A,B)$ uses certain equivalence classes of completely positive contractive (abbreviated c.p.c.) order-zero maps between \ca{s}, denoted here as $\cpc{A,B}$.

+The substitute of the $\Hom$-functor in the exact sequence above should be, if it exists, the adjoint to the tensor product functor alluded to above.
+It is thus a very natural question to determine whether the category $\CatCu$ is, besides symmetric monoidal, also \emph{closed}.
 This problem was left open in \cite[Chapter~9]{AntPerThi14arX:TensorProdCu}.
-Given \CuSgp{s} $S$ and $T$, the question is if there exists a \CuSgp{} $\ihom{S,T}$ that plays the role of morphisms from $S$ to $T$.
-In category theory, this is expressed by requiring that the functor $\ihom{T,\freeVar}$ is adjoint to the functor $\freeVar\otimes T$, which means that for any other \CuSgp{} $P$ we have a natural bijection
+More precisely, given \CuSgp{s} $S$ and $T$, the question asks if there exists a \CuSgp{} $\ihom{S,T}$ that plays the role of morphisms from $S$ to $T$, and such that the functor $\ihom{T,\freeVar}$ is adjoint to the functor $\freeVar\otimes T$.
+This means that, for any other \CuSgp{} $P$, we have a natural bijection

 where $\CatCuMor(\freeVar,\freeVar)$ denotes the set of morphisms in the category $\CatCu$.
 The morphisms in $\CatCu$, also called \emph{\CuMor{s}}, are order-preserving monoid maps that preserve suprema of increasing sequences and that preserve the so-called \emph{way-below relation}; see \autoref{dfn:prelim:CatCu}.
+By functoriality, the natural model for $\CatCu$-morphisms consists of the \stHom{} between \ca{s}.

 One of the main objectives of this paper is to construct the \CuSgp{} $\ihom{S,T}$ and to study its basic properties.
 We call $\ihom{S,T}$ an \emph{abstract bivariant Cuntz semigroup} or a \emph{bivariant \CuSgp{}}.
 The construction defines a bifunctor